• AI & Money

 When you're broad, your message becomes generic.
 Generic messages don't resonate with anyone.
 They get lost in the noise.

 When you're specific, your message becomes sharp.
 Sharp messages attract the right people like a magnet and repel the wrong people.
-That's good.
-You don't want to waste time with people who aren't your ideal customer.

 The specificity principle: